Reesist/reesist/README.md

 **Smartnodes > Reesistorodes**
 ------------------------

-Due to the importance and services provided by Smartnodes their naming will be changed to "Reesistorodes".
+Due to the importance and services provided by Smartnodes their naming will be changed to "Reesistornodes".

 We will Reesist!